Requirements for Swine to enter the State of Hawaii – 2019

 - Have originated in a herd in which there have been no cases of pseudorabies during the twelve-month period preceding shipment.

-The following statement is to appear on the Certificate of Veterinary Inspection (CVI) for all livestock entering Hawaii from States currently affected with Vesicular Stomatitis (VS) for the duration of the VS outbreaks.
+The following statement is to appear on the interstate Certificate of Veterinary Inspection (iCVI) for all livestock entering Hawaii originating from states affected with Vesicular Stomatitis (VS) for the duration of the VS outbreak.

 “I have examined all the animals identified on this certificate within 72 hours of shipment date and found them to be free from signs of Vesicular Stomatitis (VS).
 During the last thirty (30) days, these animals have not been exposed to VS nor located on a VS confirmed or a VS suspected premises.”

 - Names, addresses, and phone numbers of the shipper (consignor) and receiver (consignee) are filled out.
 The complete animal identification including age, sex, breed, and ear tag number or tattoo are recorded on the CVI.

 - The accredited veterinarian’s signature, printed name, address, and phone # are recorded on the iCVI.

 State regulations can be found on the internet at: